NCVA-VB/handbook/common/forms.md

 # **Forms**

 ## Registration Checklist
-For the sanctioned season, all individuals are required to complete their own registration and pay online within the SportsEngine system at www.ncva.com.
+For the sanctioned season, all individuals are required to complete their own registration and pay online within the [SportsEngine system on the NCVA website]({{url_membership}}).
 This must be done before attending a tryout, practice, event or tournament.

 ## Registering as a Member
 Prior to registering on SportsEngine for the season, please note the following: